google/mesop/docs/guides/deployment.md

 #### Name your app and use Docker SDK

-Name the Space whatever you want and select an appropriate license, such as `mesop-hello-world` and `apache-2.0` respectively.
+Name the Space `mesop-hello-world` you want and select the `apache-2.0` license.

 Next select the Docker SDK with a blank template.